YamtalDev/HackerNews-API/README.md

 * `post`: The text content of the news post.
 * `link`: A URL link associated with the post.

+- NOTE:  fOR PATCH request the client entity will be only `post` and `link` to change.

 **Client response:**